ted-jung/LlamaIndex/src_mcp/README.md

 If you're working with LlamaIndex, MCP can be implemented by:

-1. Using memory modules to retain long-term context.
+1. Using **memory modules** to retain long-term context.

-2. Employing query transformations to dynamically adjust prompts.
+2. Employing **query transformations to dynamically adjust prompts**.

-3. Structuring retrieval logic to fetch the right context before an LLM call.
+3. **Structuring retrieval logic to fetch the right context** before an LLM call.